 RIIHAN301E Operate elevating work platform

-This course teaches participants the skills required to safely operate a range of elevating and lift platforms, under 11m in height, and fulfils the requirements of the EWPA yellow card.
+This course teaches participants the skills required to safely operate a range of elevating and lift platforms, under 11m in height.

 Nationally recognised training logo.